-- 49. Money settlement takes place through the Real Time Gross Settlement (RTGS)22 systems.
-HKSCC does not have a banking licence in Hong Kong so it does not have direct access to the RTGS systems.
-HKSCC needs to appoint licensed banks as its settlement banks (Settlement Banks) to process CCASS money transactions in multiple currencies, including Hong Kong dollar (HKD), Renminbi (RMB) and United States dollar (USD) on its behalf in the RTGS systems. - 50.
-CPs and ChinaClear are required to maintain accounts in respective currencies at any bank approved by HKSCC as designated banks (Designated Banks) for money settlement purposes and must authorise the Designated Banks to accept instructions from HKSCC to directly debit from and credit to their Designated Bank accounts. - 51.
-HKSCC nets all money obligations arising from CNS Positions so that each CP and ChinaClear has one net payment against HKSCC (either receiving or paying) as the CCP in a particular currency (i.e. HKD, RMB or USD) on a settlement day.
-HKSCC then generates money settlement instructions to receive money from or to pay money to CPs and ChinaClear, and sends them to HKICL for clearing and settlement by the RTGS systems. - 52.
-In general, money obligations arising from CNS Positions on a settlement day are settled through Settlement Banks of HKSCC and Designated Banks of CPs and ChinaClear in the evening of the settlement day via the RTGS systems.
-HKICL conducts the interbank bulk settlement runs (Interbank Settlement Runs) at around 5:50 pm, by debiting from and/or crediting to the Settlement Banks' and Designated Banks' settlement accounts with the HKMA for HKD, with The Hongkong and Shanghai Banking Corporation Limited (HSBC)23 for USD, and with the Bank of China (Hong Kong) Limited (BOCHK)24 for RMB. - 53.
-After completion of the Interbank Settlement Runs, the Settlement Banks and Designated Banks reflect the money settlement results in the bank accounts that HKSCC, CPs and ChinaClear maintain with them.
+- 48 CPs and ChinaClear are required to maintain accounts in respective currencies at any bank approved by HKSCC as designated banks (Designated Banks) for money settlement purposes and must authorise the Designated Banks to accept instructions from HKSCC to directly debit from and credit to their Designated Bank accounts. - 49 HKSCC nets all money obligations arising from CNS Positions so that each CP has one net payment against HKSCC (either receiving or paying) as the CCP in a particular currency (i.e. HKD, RMB or USD) on a settlement day.
+The money obligations arising from the CNS Positions of ChinaClear under Shanghai Connect and Shenzhen Connect are netted separately.
+HKSCC then generates money settlement instructions to receive money from or to pay money to CPs and ChinaClear, and sends them to HKICL for clearing and settlement by the RTGS systems. - 50 In general, money obligations arising from CNS Positions on a settlement day are settled through Settlement Banks of HKSCC and Designated Banks of CPs and ChinaClear in the evening of the settlement day via the RTGS systems.
+HKICL conducts the interbank bulk settlement runs (Interbank Settlement Runs) at around 5:50 pm, by debiting from and/or crediting to the Settlement Banks' and Designated Banks' settlement accounts with the HKMA for HKD, with The Hongkong and Shanghai Banking Corporation Limited (HSBC)23 for USD, and with the Bank of China (Hong Kong) Limited (BOCHK)24 for RMB. - After completion of the Interbank Settlement Runs, the Settlement Banks and Designated Banks reflect the money settlement results in the bank accounts that HKSCC, CPs and ChinaClear maintain with them.
 The payments are valued and available on the settlement day.